Katharine Cornell: The Barretts revived

 Romeo and Juliet closed on February 23, 1935, and two nights later, the production company revived The Barretts of Wimpole Street, with Burgess Meredith in his first prominent Broadway role.
-Critics found that this new production had grown richer and more satisfying, but it closed three weeks later because other plays were contracted.
+Critics found that this production had grown richer and more satisfying, but it closed three weeks later because other plays were contracted.

 The next play, also starring Meredith, was Flowers of the Forest, an anti-war play by John van Druten that lasted only 40 performances and counts among Cornell's greatest failures.

 St. Joan

 For the next season, Cornell and her husband decided to do St. Joan by George Bernard Shaw.
 McClintic cast Maurice Evans as the Dauphin, Brian Aherne as Warwick, Tyrone Power as Bertrand de Poulengey, and Arthur Byron as the Inquisitor.
 The play opened on March 9, 1936, and Burns Mantle wrote that the triumph belonged to two maids, "the Maid of Domrémy, France, and the Maid of Buffalo, N.Y."
 John Anderson of the New York Journal wrote, "Before there is any haggling, let it be said that it is Shaw's greatest play and that Miss Cornell is superb in it.
 She is beautiful to look at and her performance is enkindled by the spiritual exaltation of a transcendent heroine."

 It was in this play that Cornell's real artistry became apparent.
 Audience members talked of having been "changed" by her performance, and "mesmerized."
 Writer S.N.
 Behrman said "it was something essential in herself, as a person, that the audiences sensed and reached out to."
 Another said that she was like "radium, flashing its healing rays," while others used an older phrase, "magnetic influence."

 The play closed in the spring of 1936 only because the production company had already contracted to produce Maxwell Anderson's The Wingless Victory.
 Saint Joan finished with a seven-week tour of five major cities.

-Flush, the spaniel that played the part of Flush in Barretts, died in July 1937.
-He had played his role 709 times, and traveled over 25,000 miles on tours, never getting drunk or arriving late.
-At his death, the Associated Press sent the story out over its entire network worldwide.